 Cracked or chipped teeth can make biting and chewing uncomfortable.
 A single stained tooth can change the whole look of your smile.
 But dental bonding can help.
 Tooth bonding uses a malleable composite resin that can cover tooth damage and discoloration.
-Dr. Jerome Cha provides teeth bonding in Tulsa, OK, for patients who want quick, economical treatment.
+Dr. Trace Bridges provides teeth bonding in Tulsa, OK, for patients who want quick, economical treatment.

 Tooth bonding is a cosmetic dental treatment that can restore the shape and shade of one or multiple teeth.
 Dental bonding can also add structure to teeth.
 Bonding uses composite resin, a mix of plastic and glass, to create a durable yet tooth-like sheen.